Jerry Coyne: Critiques of creationism

+Beliefs

 Atheism and skepticism

 Coyne considers himself a secular Jew, and an outspoken anti-theist.
 As a proponent of New Atheism, he is often cited with atheists such as Richard Dawkins and Sam Harris.
 He supports the theses of metaphysical naturalism and the conflict thesis.
 He claims that religion and science are fundamentally incompatible, that only rational evaluation of evidence is capable of reliably discovering the world and the way it works, and that scientists who hold religious views are only reflective of the idea, "that people can hold two conflicting notions in their heads at the same time" (cognitive dissonance).
 He has argued that the incompatibility of science and faith is based on irreconcilable differences in methodology, philosophy, and outcomes when they try to discern truths about the universe.

 Coyne produces a website in blog format titled Why Evolution Is True.
 As of January 10, 2023, it had over 73,000 subscribers.
 On the blog, he has covered subjects spanning science, medical ethics, atheism, determinism, philosophy and free speech.

 Coyne is an advocate of skepticism, and has stated that "all scientific progress requires a climate of strong skepticism."
 He has participated in public forums and debates with theists.

 Coyne offers criticism of creationists who appear closed minded by adhering to a literal Biblical view.
 He questions the creationist concept of animals diverging only within kinds, which is in itself an admission of transitional intermediates between very different groups (i.e., whales and their terrestrial relatives) found throughout the fossil record.
 In a New Republic article, Coyne wrote that "we have many examples of transitional fossils between what anyone would consider different kinds: fish and amphibians (like Tiktaalik, which Nye mentioned), between amphibians and reptiles, between reptiles and mammals, between reptiles and birds, between land animals and whales, and of course, between early and modern humans, with early fossils showing intermediacy between the features of apelike ancestors and modern humans."
 Coyne believes that both sides of such debates between evolutionists and young earth creationists could benefit from a better understanding of the fossil record and for modern tools such as Isochron dating.
 He considers that the inability of creationists to address these subjects fully suggests that "religion can poison one's mind so deeply that it becomes immunized to the real truth about the cosmos."

 He has stated that he believes in free speech for all and does not like seeing universities cancel speakers, such as Steve Bannon, because of protests, saying "I can't think of a single person I would urge the University to disinvite.
 Not a single person – not a white racist, not an anti-immigration person.
 Free speech has to defend the most odious people."